 The Nomination Committee is governed by the Articles of Association section 10.
-The Extraordinary General Meeting on May 25th 2021, elected the following two members for the Nomination Committee for the period until the Annual General Meeting in 2022: Mr. Arild Bødal (chair) and Ms. Ingeborg Avatsmark.
 The nomination committee does not include any executive personnel or any member of the company's Board of Directors.
 Both members of the Nomination committee are independent of the Board of Directors and Group Management.
+The members of the Nomination Committee were elected at the Extraordinary General Meeting on May 25th, 2021.
+Mr. Arild Bødal (chair) and Ms. Ingeborg Aavatsmark were elected for two years at a time.